netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

    in some network environments.
 Write operations to these data nodes could have a negative effect on network and security operations.

-   <<add-more-about privacy considerations as the modules manipulate PII
+   * <add-more-about privacy considerations as the modules manipulate PII data.>
-   data.>>
+   * TBC

     Some of the readable data nodes in the "ietf-ucl-acl" YANG module may be considered sensitive or vulnerable in some network environments.
 It is thus important to control read access (e.g., via get, get-config, or notification) to these data nodes.
 These are the subtrees and data nodes and their sensitivity/vulnerability:

     *  <list subtrees and data nodes and state why they are sensitive>
     *  <list subtrees and data nodes and state why they are sensitive>